buildkite/docs/pages/apis/graphql/graphql_resource_limits.md

 The rate limit status is available in the following response headers of each GraphQL call:

+`RateLimit-Remaining` — The remaining complexity left within the current time window.
+`RateLimit-Limit` — The complexity limit for the time window.
+`RateLimit-Reset` — The number of seconds remaining until a new time window is started and the limits are reset.

 ```js
 RateLimit-Remaining: 20
 RateLimit-Limit: 20000
 RateLimit-Reset: 120
 ```

-`RateLimit-Remaining` provides the remaining complexity left within the current time window.
-`RateLimit-Limit` is the complexity limit for the time window.
-`RateLimit-Reset` is the number of seconds remaining until a new time window is started and the limits are reset.

 ### Response body